supervisorwp/supervisor/readme.txt

 = [1.2.0] - 2023-03-01 =
 * Added: Ability to manage WordPress auto updates policy.
 * Added: Implemented some filters so developers can customize the plugin data.
-* Added: Cleans up the plugin transients after WP core or plugin updates.
+* Added: Cleaned up the plugin transients after WP core or plugin updates.
 * Changed: Minor improvements to the UI.

 = [1.1.0] - 2023-02-22 =
-* Added: Implemented a check to confirm if the server softwares are updated.
+* Added: Implemented a check to confirm whether the server software is updated or not.
-* Changed: Added border to the top of the header on Supervisor screen.
+* Changed: Added a border to the top of the header on the Supervisor screen.
 * Changed: Hides notices on Supervisor screen.

 = [1.0.0] - 2023-02-22 =